mikaelvesavuori/ws-gitflow/README.md

 Clone this repository to your computer and set it up with your [CLI](https://git-scm.com/book/it/v2/Git-Basics-Getting-a-Git-Repository), [Bitbucket](https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html), [Github](https://help.github.com/articles/cloning-a-repository/) or [Visual Studio 2015 (or later) with a Team Services account](https://www.visualstudio.com/en-us/docs/git/gitquickstart).

 ---
-# Your text work area
+# Your work area
+Make sure to keep all you edits in separate blocks so you can see what and when things get updated.

 ## Initial text
 I